Evidence Explorer

 Lavender (oral)

-An oral lavender-oil softgel studied in double-blind trials for easing occasional nervous tension and supporting calm, without the sedation or dependence risk of a benzodiazepine.
+An oral lavender-oil softgel studied in double-blind trials for easing occasional nervous tension and supporting calm, with no sedation or dependence signal in its trials.
 Not the same as aromatherapy lavender.

 Studied dose: 80–160 mg/day as a softgel.

-Five or more double-blind RCTs plus independent meta-analyses support the Silexan (WS 1265) extract, with trials showing it performs comparably to paroxetine or lorazepam in anxiety-trial populations without their sedation or dependence profile.
+Five or more double-blind RCTs plus independent meta-analyses support the Silexan (WS 1265) extract, with trials showing meaningful reductions in anxiety-scale scores versus placebo and no sedation or dependence signal on its own studied endpoints.
 Capped at B because the pivotal trials were largely run in subthreshold or clinical-anxiety populations rather than healthy adults under everyday stress, and the key trials are Schwabe-sponsored (the extract's developer).

 Lemon Balm